 Your whistle is only there to alert bears and other wildlife of your presence.
 Don’t catch a mother bear off guard!

 It serves the same basic purpose as a bear bell.
 A whistle works in a pinch, but I prefer the Coughlan Bear Bell since you don’t have to constantly blow your whistle.
 Make sure your bell has a magnetic silencer so it doesn’t drive you crazy when you’re not using it.

-Works As a Rape Whistle
+Will It Work As a Rape Whistle?

 A rape whistle probably won’t do much in the middle of the forest, but it’s not a bad thing to have on an active trail.
 Carrying along a whistle and possibly mace/gun is a great idea for anybody that hikes and jogs alone.
 You never know when you’ll run into a sexual predator or thief.